Daniel H. Wilson: How to Survive a Robot Uprising

 How to Survive A Robot Uprising, published during Wilson's final year of graduate school in late 2005, was optioned by Paramount Pictures.
 A screenplay was written by Tom Lennon and Ben Garant, and produced by Michael De Luca.
 Mike Myers was attached to star.
-The book's sequel to How to Survive a Robot Uprising, called "How to Build a Robot Army", was also optioned by Paramount Pictures.
+The book's sequel How to Build a Robot Army was also optioned by Paramount Pictures.
 However, the options eventually expired.

 In October 2010, the book was re-optioned by writer-director Steve Pink with Jack Black in mind to star.

 Bro-Jitsu

 In May 2007 (before publication), Bro-Jitsu was optioned by Nickelodeon Movies (a subset of Paramount Pictures) and Wilson hired to write the screenplay.

 Robopocalypse

 In November 2009, Wilson sold his novel Robopocalypse to Doubleday, with Jason Kaufman (editor of Dan Brown, among others) coming on as editor.
 One day before rights to the novel were purchased, Wilson sold film rights to DreamWorks SKG, with Steven Spielberg officially signing on to direct.
 On March 7, 2018, Michael Bay replaced Spielberg as director over Spielberg's scheduling conflicts.